 In competitions with Preliminary and Final rounds event placement will be based on the final round results only.
 The competitor with the highest score shall be the winner.

-In the final of a titled event, the score of the skier should be announced before the next skier starts.
+In the final of a titled event, it is recommended that the score of the skier should be announced before the next skier starts.